andrew/ultimate-awesome/README.md

 - [awesome-vscode-extension](https://github.com/munierujp/awesome-vscode-extension) - My favorite VS Code extensions.
 - [Awesome-Python](https://github.com/munnam77/Awesome-Python) - A list of awesome Python frameworks, libraries, software and resources.
 - [ultimate-awesome](https://github.com/mysticzone/ultimate-awesome) - 一段时间内可能有用或在用的资源，仅供查询.
+- [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [awesome-antsreview](https://github.com/naszam/awesome-antsreview) - :dark_sunglasses: A collection of papers, articles, tools, videos related to AntsReview and Ant :ant:.
 - [awesome-localz](https://github.com/nathanmalishev/awesome-localz) - A curated list of awesome documentation, resources, projects, and more used by Localz.
 - [Awesome](https://github.com/natnew/Awesome) - An awesome list of resources about topics to do with the AEC industry.